ervandew/eclim/doc/content/vim/python/search.rst

 .. _\:PythonSearchContext:

 As a convenience eclim also provides the command **:PythonSearchContext**.
-This command accepts no arguments and will perform the appropriate search depending on the context of the element:
+This command accepts only the optional ``-a`` argument described above, and will perform the appropriate search depending on the context of the element under the cursor.

 - If the cursor is on the declaration of a class, function, or method then it will search for all occurrences.